Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 Can I have Medi-Cal and Medicare at the same time?

 Yes.
-There are currently 1.6 million beneficiaries in California who are enrolled in both Medi-Cal and Medicare, which is called dual eligibility.
+There are currently 1.6 million beneficiaries in California who are enrolled in both Medi-Cal and Medicare, and this is called dual enrollment.

 What is the difference between Medi-Cal and Covered California?